 Check with your local county office and health department to determine if a permit is required to install a septic field line or if the health department must inspect the drain field while it is being built or after it is finished.
 In most cases, you'll need a permit and an inspection will be required.

 Step 2: Determine Soil Drainage/Absorption

 Check the soil to determine its absorption capacity.
 Soil tests can generally be done by the local Department of Agriculture office for a small fee.
 A drain field should not be placed in an area that has poor drainage.
 A septic drain field should be 10 feet from the home or any body of water, and 10 feet from gardens and edible plants.

 Step 3: Locate Underground Utilities

 Before you begin to dig, call a utility locating company so that you do not sever any underground utility lines.
 The company will mark the ground above any lines with spray paint or flags.
 If you do not have the lines marked, and you sever one or more of them, you may be liable for the cost of repairing the cables, including parts and labor.

 Step 4: Dig Drain Field Trenches

 Each drain-field trench should be at least 3 to 4 feet wide and 3 to 4 feet deep.
 There should be at least 100 feet of drain field for a 1,000-gallon septic tank.
 This can be accomplished by making four trenches 25 feet long or two trenches 50 feet long.
 The trenches should be at a slight downward slant of no more than 1/4 inch per 8 feet of pipe.
-Too much of a downward slope could cause drainage problems because the waste could pool at the end of the trench and cause a backup in your septic tank.
+Too much of a downward slope could cause drainage problems because the waste could pool at the end of the trench.

 Step 5: Add Gravel and Perforated Pipe